sizigia/women_collab_stackoverflow/README.md

 There's a [Jupyter notebook](#essentials) containing the full analysis.
 It goes hand-by-hand with [*helpers.py*](#essentials), an additional Python file where I stored my helper functions.
 Without it, little to no analysis can be done.

 The third member of this trinity is the folder [***data***](#essentials).
-It contains two *csv* files corresponding to the public data for women developers I used for the analysis and the schema relating column names from the data to the questions asked in the survey.The last one is a README file with more information about the data.
+It contains two *csv* files corresponding to the public data for women developers I used for the analysis and the schema relating column names from the data to the questions asked in the survey.
+The last one is a README file with more information about the data.

 The folder [***img*** and *women_SO_notes.txt*](#disposables) are files produced by the notebook.
 They may change if you change parts of the analysis.
 You can delete them if forking the project, it's totally cool :)